Tomuos/word-games/word-constructor/README.md

-# word-games
+# Word Constructor

 ## Description

-This is a collection of word games that I have written in javascript.
-The games currently being worked on is:
+"Word Constructor" is an interactive word puzzle game, crafted meticulously in JavaScript to offer users a unique way to reinforce their spelling abilities.

+### Gameplay

-The word constructor - a game where you have to match the phonetic sound of a word to the correct spelling.
-By dragging the letters to the correct position on a grid of empty boxes.
+**Word Constructor** - Dive deep into a game where players need to align the phonetic sound of a word with its correct spelling.
+The challenge?
+Dragging the letters into their rightful position on a grid of awaiting boxes.
+As the levels progress, the difficulty ramps up, ensuring users are constantly on their toes.

+### Why Word Constructor?

+Drawing inspiration from the age-old challenge of phonetic spellings, "Word Constructor" aims to bridge the gap between how a word sounds and how it's written, providing a holistic learning experience.